-Our focus is on our kids and community through youth football.
+Our focus is on our kids and the Penn Hills community through youth football.
 It is important to have a good foundation which brings us “back to the basics”.
 We start with the fundamentals of football.

-This is first, above the winning of the games a large contributor to our success over these past 76 years.
+This is first, above the winning of the games and large contributor to our success over these past 76 years.

 The PHMFA Field that is nestled back in the suburbs of Penn Hills and has been home to youth football for decades.
 Providing a family friendly atmosphere, Friendship Park offers plenty of parking, playgrounds, restrooms and walking space.

 Our renovated concession stand acts as the hub for all of your eating and drinking needs during your time at the field.